GoogleChrome/developer.chrome.com/site/en/blog/mv3-actions/index.md

 title: "Extension actions in Manifest V3"
 description: >
   Chrome extensions had Browser and Page Actions APIs for years, but Manifest V3 replaced both with a generic Actions API.
-This post explores the history of these APIs what has changed in Manifest V3.
+This post explores the history of these APIs and what has changed in Manifest V3.
 layout: "layouts/blog-post.njk"
 authors:
   - dotproto